tinyforge-official/Advanced-Mouse-Recorder/README.md

 ⚡ Super lightweight & fast

-⭐ And yes — makes your mouse dance while you grab a coffee ☕😉
+⭐ And yes, makes your mouse dance while you grab a coffee ☕😉

 🔓 **Included With Premium Access on Patreon**